-The ‘Whites Writing Whiteness’ project (ESRC ES J022977/1), based at the University of Edinburgh, is concerned with how social change happens and the best ways for social science research to get to grips with this.
-In particular, it is investigating how change happened in South Africa over the two hundred year period from the 1770s to the 1970s, especially concerning the representation and re/configurations of whiteness and its various ‘Others’.
-Whiteness is the focus because of the powerful and almost definitional association between South Africa and what was for a lengthy time its highly structured racial order, a racial order which was emergent at the start of this period, and in its transitional or even terminal stages at its end.
+The ‘Whites Writing Whiteness’ project (ESRC ES J022977/1), based at the University of Edinburgh, is concerned with how social change happened in South Africa over the key 200 year period from the 1770s to the 1970s, and in particular concerning the formation and re/configurations of whiteness and its various ‘Others’.
+A research-based book on this, The Racialising Process, can be accessed here.
+Whiteness is under the spotlight because of the powerful and almost definitional association between South Africa and what was for a lengthy time its highly structured racial order, which was emergent at the start of this period, and then in its transitional or even terminal stages at its end.

-2. A crucial question about this, and also a helpful response, comes from Shula Marks and Anthony Atmore:
+A crucial question about this, and a helpful response, comes from Shula Marks and Anthony Atmore:

 South Africa has rich collections of historical papers in State, university and local archives across the country.
-These hold some extensive family-based collections with contents spanning two, three and sometimes six or seven generations.
-Their contents are replete in ‘documents of life’ terms: they frequently include diaries and memoirs as well as family, friendship and business letters as well as other documents; they were written by people of very different backgrounds, European origins, language groups, and economic and social circumstances; and these people lived in very different parts of the country.
+These hold some extensive family, organisational and other collections with contents spanning two, three and sometimes more generations, and other collections of ordinary ‘middling sort’ of white people with contents also spanning long time periods.
+The contents are replete in ‘documents of life’ terms: they frequently include diaries and memoirs as well as family, friendship and business letters and also other documents; they were written by people of very different backgrounds, European origins, language groups, and economic and social circumstances; and these people lived in very different parts of the country.

-4. Investigating these and related letter-writing networks enables how whites went about writing whiteness, and changes in how they did this over time, to be mapped in detail by tracing out the ‘one thing after another’ seriality of letters from the 1770s to the 1970s.
-Broad patterns and changes over this period are being explored across a large number of these collections, with a sub-set of in-depth case studies involving detailed textual analysis of many of their composing documents.
-This will add up to tends of thousands of documents, from carefully sampled sources, providing a large and rich data set for the analysis of key project concerns.
+Investigating these and related letter-writing networks has enabled mapping in detail how whites went about writing whiteness, and changes in how they did this over time.
+This has involved tracing out the ‘one thing after another’ seriality of letters from the 1770s to the 1970s.
+Broad patterns and changes over this period have been explored across a large number of these collections, including detailed textual analysis of many of the composing documents.
+This adds up to many thousands of documents, from carefully sampled sources, providing a large and rich dataset for the analysis of key research questions.

-5. All the different aspects of the ‘Whites Writing Whiteness’ research are being reported on as the project develops – this is the period from January 2013 to the end of December 2016.
-Please visit the other WWW pages, which are regularly updated, and also the weekly WWW blog for more detail.
+WWW’s research continues to the end of June 2023.
+Please visit the other WWW pages, which are regularly updated, and also the weekly WWW blog, for more detail.